-The Friendship of Salem left Derby Wharf for a scheduled “haul-out” on July 5, 2016.
+Friendship of Salem left Derby Wharf for a scheduled “haul-out” on July 5, 2016.
 A haul-out is where a ship is removed from the water to perform inspections, repairs and routine maintenance that are only possible when the vessel is out of the water.
 Friendship of Salem will be repaired by Boothbay Harbor Shipyard and Gloucester Marine Railways Corporation on Rocky Neck in Gloucester, Massachusetts.
 When all inspections and repairs are complete she will return.
-The purpose of the estimated 12 week contract is to perform a variety of maintenance, inspection and repair work including:
+The purpose of this contract is to perform a variety of maintenance, inspection and repair work including:

 The Salem East Indiaman Friendship was launched in 1797.
 She made 15 voyages during her career to Batavia, India, China, South America, the Caribbean, England, Germany, the Mediterranean, and Russia.
 Built for the Salem mercantile firm Waite and Peirce in the South River shipyard of Enos Briggs, she ended her activities as an American merchant vessel when she was captured as a prize of war by the British Sloop of War HMS Rosamond in September 1812.